serverless/serverless/docs/providers/aws/cli-reference/deploy-function.md

 - `--function` or `-f` The name of the function which should be deployed
 - `--stage` or `-s` The stage in your service that you want to deploy to.
 - `--region` or `-r` The region in that stage that you want to deploy to.
+- `--aws-profile` The AWS profile you want to use.
 - `--update-config` or `-u` Pushes ONLY Lambda-level configuration changes e.g. handler, timeout or memorySize

 ## Examples